wenhao-z/Sampling_PoissSpk_Neuron/README.md

 The code was developed on MATLAB R2018b and can be ran on MATLAB whose version is at least R2018b, no matter what operating system.
 Directly download the whole package of code.

-There are three main codes the user can use to reproduce the results in this study
+There are four main codes the user can use to reproduce the results in this study

 - `simExpMdls.m`
 - `Cluster_code\simNet_ScanPars.m`
 - `Cluster_code\ansNetDat_ScanPars.m`
+- `Cluster_code\scanCoupledNet_RandPars_Cluster.m`

 ### Guideline of running `simExpMdls.m`